zer0detail/Echidna/README.md

 ## Description

-Echidna was born out of laziness.
-Myself and Misha decided to once again try to enter the Bug Hunting world, but this time we would try to find bugs together.
-After choosing to start with WordPress Plugins we set out to find some bugs.
+Its hard to enter the bug hunting world.
+Myself and Misha decided to once again to try and enter it, but this time we would try to find bugs together to help stop the whole "giving up" thing.
+After choosing to start with WordPress Plugins (since they might give us some easier wins) we set out to find some bugs.
-We rather quickly identified that the most soul crushing and time consuming part of looking for bugs was actually choosing which one of the ~50,000 plugins in the WordPress Store to test.
+We pretty quickly figured that the most soul crushing and time consuming part of looking for bugs was actually choosing which one of the ~50,000 plugins in the WordPress Store to test.
 Not only that but once you have decided on a plugin and installed it, where do you look first?
 So, with these problems in mind, I wrote Echidna.
 Echidna will scan the entire WordPress Plugin store looking for vulnerabilities using static code analysis modules.
 Any potentially vulnerable plugins are placed aside in a "inspect" folder along with a text file containing information about which file and line of code potentially contains a vulnerability.

 Echidnas workflow can be summed up roughly like this:

-1. Pull information about how many pages of plugins are in the store.
+1. The tool will pull information about how many pages of plugins are in the store.
-2. Query every page and store information about every plugin that exists.
+2. it will then query every page and store information about every plugin that exists.
-3. Pick a random plugin from the list
+3. then it will pick a random plugin from the list.
-4. Download it and Scan it for vulnerabilities
+4. the tool automatically downloads it and scans it for vulnerabilities.
-5. If no vulnerabilities are found go back to step 3
+5. If no vulnerabilities are found it will delete the plugin.
-6. If vulnerabilties are found move the plugin to the inspect folder aswell as a file containing notes about it
+6. If vulnerabilties are found it will move the plugin to the inspect folder aswell as a create an accompanying file containing notes about the vulnerabilities found.
-7. Go back to step 3 and repeat until all plugins have been scanned

 Echidna is able to scan somewhere between 20-70 plugins per second (depending on where its running) and is able to scan every plugin in the WordPress store in under an hour, sometimes much faster.
+Although it is currently not shy about grabbing and abusing all of your bandwidth that it can grab.
+Optimizations hopefully to come.

+TLDR: Echidna is there to help you find your first few CVEs.
+They likely wont be anything crazy to get you trending on infosec twitter, but that's not the point.
+They will hopefully give you an easier time slowly sliding into the bug hunting scene.

 ## Installation